tatianegercina/FinTech/02-Homework/10-SQL/Instructions/README.md

 * Create a .sql file of your table schemata.

 * Create a .sql file of your queries.

+* Create a Jupyter notebook for the visual data analysis and other the challenge.

 * Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.